z/xonotic-video-uploads/README.md

 Download the json for this OAuth2 client ID and save it as `client_secrets.json` in this project's root dir.

+## Configuration

+Create a config.conf file in the tools/ folder:

+`cp tools/example.config.conf tools/config.conf`

+Edit it to fit your setup.
+Currently the example assumes one system for all logical servers.

 ## Usage

+You can start it all with the following command (though you should read up on tmux a bit first):

+`tmuxp load tmux.config.yaml`

+To test it, put a demo file that has flag capture records in the `$DEMO_DIR` folder.
+That is, the folder that the `watcher-demos.sh` script is watching.

+This watcher script kicks off a chain reaction that the other watchers will pick up on.
+If the files match the criteria, they advance to the next watcher.

+### Old details about how it works

 #### Demo recording